dbboling/accessibility/README.md

 When one tab opens, all others close.
 Also can close all tabs by selecting opened tab for accessibility purposes.

-Can use TAB key to select next option and ENTER to open/close tabs or go to selected link (if selected <li> has <a>).
+Can use TAB key to select next option and ENTER to open/close tabs or go to selected link (if selected list item has an anchor).